 Under the terms of the bond issue, the Organization leases the property from the city.
 The lease agreement between the Organization and the city requires the Organization to make the lease payments to a bond trustee who is responsible to maintain specific principal, interest and bond reserve accounts.
 The actual principal and interest payments are made to the bondholders by the bond trustee from the principal and interest accounts.
 Upon retirement of the bonds, the Organization has the option to purchase the leased property for a nominal amount.
-Accordingly, the leased property and bond indebtedness has been included in the consolidated financial statements position of the Organization.
+Accordingly, the leased property and bond indebtedness has been included in the consolidated statements of financial position.
 The bonds are secured by substantially all of the Organization's assets.

 The Organization holds an irrevocable letter of credit with the bond trustee and an irrevocable standby letter of credit with the Federal Home Loan Bank of San Francisco for the face amount of the bonds.
 The standby letter of credit has been extended to August 2023.
-In the unlikely event remarketing is not successful, the letter of credit will be drawn upon to pay the bond trustee.
+In the unlikely event of a default, the letter of credit will be drawn upon to pay the bond trustee.